Important tips and info for smart travellers.

 Cancel any deliveries (milk, newspapers, etc) and pay any bills prior to your departure.
 It’s always a good idea to ask a friend or relative to collect your mail and keep an eye on your home while you are away.

-Again, good quality travel insurance will cover you if your luggage is damaged, but make sure you check your luggage as soon as you arrive at your destination.
+Again, good quality travel insurance will provide you with cover if your luggage is damaged, but make sure you check your luggage as soon as you arrive at your destination.
 If you suspect your luggage has been damaged or tampered with, report it immediately to the airline and airport/port officials.
 If it turns out your luggage has been damaged or tampered with, you’re entitled to seek compensation from the airline or airport/port – make sure you get written confirmation of the incident from them.